Ainsworth (surname)

 Ainsworth is a surname with its origins in the Northwest of England.
 The origin of the word Ainsworth is from the Anglo-Saxon word 'worth' meaning an 'Enclosure', 'Ain' probably having been someone's name..

 There is a village called Ainsworth near Bolton.
+The first known Ainsworth was John de Ainsworth.
+Recent famous Ainsworths include William Harrison-Ainsworth, twins Lily ‘Pilpo’ and Florence ‘Flozzle’ Ainsworth, George ‘Armando’ Ainsworth, Samantha ‘Spam’ Ainsworth, Cordelia ‘Cordy’ Ainsworth and Alan ‘T-Man’ Ainsworth.